 Driven by: Joe Shepherd.
 First race: Road America, 18 Jun 1972.
 Total of 3 recorded races.

 Formula B Lola T240/T242s in 1973

 For 1973, Jeff Overleese retained HU1, Ed Kasprowicz bought HU8, and Carmon Solomone bought HU12.
 Rocky Moran, Howard Jackson, Vincent Dileo and Chuck Powell all retained their cars, although Powell's was wrecked in February and Jackson's destroyed in June.
 Ted Titmus only had HU15 at the very start of the year, and Tom Fraser's HU16 was also only seen at the very start of the year.
 J. Lewis Cooper apparently bought HU17, but what he did with it is unknown.
-Syd Demovsky's HU4 went missing, as did the unidentified cars of Brooks Frybarger and Bill Middleton.
+Syd Demovsky's HU4 went missing, as did the unidentified car of Bill Middleton.
 From the 1972 unidentified cars, Lee Pitman, Cliff Phillips and Bob Lillquist all retained their cars into 1973, and Joe Shepherd's car went to George Herscher in West Virginia, but Jim Harrell's T242 went missing almost immediately.